justCuriousAgain/EA-Fellowship-July21/Week 1- The Effectiveness Mindset/Questions.md

 # Questions

 * Can we really say all lives are equal?
 For instance, if one person is the PM of a country, while the other is an ordinary citizen, and we can save only one.
 Shouldn't the 2nd order effects of the PM dying be taken into account?

+* In terms of the actions we take, is it creating a flywheel?
+Like a data flywheel in the Machine Learning domain

+* How would someone who's donated know what happened of their money?
+Blockchain solutions?
+Smart contracts?